ollionorg/gcp-landing-zone/README.md

 Follow the steps to fork or clone the landing zone GITHUB repo on your local machine:

 1. Create bot machine user and create a personal access token (PAT) on GitHub for user .
-   Grants access to PAT as following permission read:org and read:discussions.
+   Grants access to PAT as following permission `read:org` and `read:discussions`.
    Goto GitHub profile > Settings > Developer Settings > Personal Access Tokens > Generate New Token.
 Keep copy & paste .
-2. Create GitHub Token Secret in GitHub as GH_TOKEN.
+2. Create GitHub Token Secret in GitHub as  `GH_TOKEN`.
 3. Clone the repo:
       ```
       git clone https://github.com/ollionorg/gcp-landing-zone.git